sardok/aiogear/README.md

     return client
 ```

-Submitted job returns `JobCreated` a custom data structure with a `handle` property.
+Submitted job returns custom data structure `JobCreated` which has a `handle` property.

 ```python
 job_created = await client.submit_job('sleep', '5')
 print(job_created) # JobCreated(handle='H:ev-ubuntu:38')
 ```

-`asyncio.Future` returning `wait_for` method could be for the sake of the task.
+`asyncio.Future` returning `wait_for` method could be used for the sake of the task.

 ```python
 def job_is_complete(job_created, f):